-Founder of the Space Development Steering Committee is Howard Bloom a former visiting scholar at NYU’s Graduate Psychology Department, a former Core Faculty Member at the Graduate Institute, and the author of The Lucifer Principle: A Scientific Expedition Into the Forces of History (“mesmerizing”—The Washington Post), Global Brain: The Evolution of Mass Mind From The Big Bang to the 21st Century (“reassuring and sobering”—The New Yorker), The Genius of the Beast: A Radical re-Vision of Capitalism (“exhilaratingly-written and masterfully-researched.
-I couldn’t put it down.”–James Burke), and The God Problem: How A Godless Cosmos Creates (“Bloom’s argument will rock your world.”
-Barbara Ehrenreich).
+Founder of the Space Development Steering Committee is Howard Bloom, the man Britain’s Channel4 TV calls “the Einstein, Darwin, Newton and Freud of the 21st century” and Gear Magazine says, “may just be the next Stephen Hawking.”
+Bloom is a former visiting scholar at NYU’s Graduate Psychology Department, a former Core Faculty Member at the Graduate Institute, and the author of six books including The Lucifer Principle: A Scientific Expedition Into the Forces of History (“mesmerizing”—The Washington Post) and Global Brain: The Evolution of Mass Mind From The Big Bang to the 21st Century (“reassuring and sobering”—The New Yorker).
+Bloom is currently co-designing a multi-planetary mission funded by the Keck Institute for Space Studies at Caltech.

 Contact editor: email@example.com